- Media Releases

 Who will be able to request a road closure?

 Currently, only the local government can request a road closure.
-The amendments will extend this ability to the Commissioner of Main Roads.
-Further, the Minister for Lands will also be able to initiate a road closure in prescribed circumstances.
+The amendments will enable the Minister for Lands to initiate a road closure where the Minister considers that a road should be permanently closed.
 This will only apply to roads under the management of local governments and the Minister will be required to consult with the local government.

 Will the dedication allow for the non-extinguishment of native title subject to section 24KA of the Native Title Act 1993 (Cth)?

 Yes.
 All interests, including native title rights and interests, will be able to survive dedication.